EvenLegion/Helix/apps/arbiter/docs/rank-sync.md

 Autocomplete:
 - The `division` option supports autocomplete by division code and name.

+### `/rank sync-all`
+Recompute and apply nicknames for all members in the current guild.

+Options:
+- `division` (optional): Division code to apply for everyone (e.g., HLO, VNG, LGN).
+If omitted, the bot auto-selects per user.

+Notes:
+- Progress updates are posted in the ephemeral reply as the sync runs.
+- Bots are skipped.
+Members the bot cannot manage are counted as "skipped (unmanageable)".
+- A light throttle is applied to avoid rate limits.

 ## Nickname rules
 - Base name: uses the user’s `preferredName` from the database.
 If not set, it falls back to the current nickname/display name and backfills `preferredName` once.